-- 119. The minimum eligibility criteria for the post of CEO are as follows: - 119.1 Minimum qualifications of Bachelors Degree; - 119.2 At least fifteen years work experience, which should include a minimum of three years at Chief/General Manager level or equivalent position; - 119.3 The incumbent CEO shall be eligible for only one-time non-competitive extension/ re-appointment subject to fulfillment of re-appointment conditions as per these Guidelines; - 119.4 The incumbent Directors of State Enterprises shall not be eligible for the post of CEO;
+- 119. The minimum eligibility criteria for the post of CEO are as follows: - 119.1 Minimum qualifications of Bachelors Degree and preferably with Master's Degree in Public Administration, Leadership or Equivalent Degree in relevant field: - 119.2 At least ten years work experience, which should include a minimum of two years at leadership/management level or equivalent position; - 119.3 The incumbent CEO shall be eligible for only one-time non-competitive extension/re-appointment subject to fulfillment of reappointment conditions as per these Guidelines;

-- 119.5 Notwithstanding the above (clause 119.4), the incumbent Director may resign from the Board prior to applying for the post of CEO; and - 119.6 Should have completed the minimum 'cooling off period' of one year if participated in politics. - 120.
+- 119.4 The incumbent Directors of State Enterprises shall not be eligible for the post of CEO; - 119.5 Notwithstanding the above (clause 119.4), the incumbent Director may resign from the Board prior to applying for the post of CEO; and - 119.6 Should have completed the minimum 'cooling off period' of one year if participated in politics. - 120.
 The Board shall select the CEO based on the procedure and eligibility criteria specified above. - 121.
 The tenure for CEO shall be three years with the approval of the Company in the General Meeting. - 122.
 The CEO may be re-appointed for second term subject to outstanding past performance and as per the recommendation of the Board. - 123.
 The CEO shall be appointed for not more than two consecutive terms.